Prag8855/aab/content/guides/permanent-residence.md

 ### 5. Get your permanent residence card

-In a few weeks, you can go to your second appointment, and collect your permanent residence card.
+A few weeks later, go to your second appointment, and collect your permanent residence card.
 Check if the information on your permanent residence card is correct.
 The *Ausländerbehörde* sometimes makes mistakes.

 You will also get a letter with **the activation code for your [[eID]]**.
 You need it to [activate the eID function](#activate-your-eid) of your permanent residence card.